 The Company was not an accelerated filer prior to fiscal 2011 and therefore was not required to have an attestation report from our independent registered public accounting firm on our internal controls.
-We expect that these reporting and other obligations will increase for the Company in fiscal 2011 and in the future as a result of our change in status from a smaller reporting company to an accelerated filer for the 2011 fiscal year.
-We expect that these expanded reporting and other obligations, specifically the requirements as an "accelerated filer," will place significant demands on our management, administrative, operational, internal audit and accounting resources and cause us to incur significant expenses.
+We expect that these reporting and other obligations will increase for the Company in fiscal 2012 and in the future as a result of our change in status from a smaller reporting company to an accelerated filer for the 2011 fiscal year and from an accelerated filer to a large accelerated filer for the fiscal year 2012.
+We expect these expanded reporting and other obligations, specifically the requirements as an "accelerated filer," and "large accelerated filer," will place significant demands on our management, administrative, operational, internal audit and accounting resources and cause us to incur significant expenses.
 If we are unable to accomplish these objectives in a timely and effective fashion, our ability to comply with the financial reporting requirements and other rules that apply to reporting companies could be impaired.

-- credit risk and higher levels of payment fraud; - potentially adverse tax consequences; and - · other higher costs associated with doing business internationally.
+- credit risk and higher levels of payment fraud; - · potentially adverse tax consequences; and - · other higher costs associated with doing business internationally.

-These risks could harm our international expansion efforts, which would in turn harm our business prospects.
+These risks could harm our international expansion efforts, which would, in turn, harm our business prospects.